-Climate Action Plan Recommendations

-Villa General Belgrano, Argentina 2018 CAP
+Climate Action Plan Recommendations Villa General Belgrano, Argentina 2018 CAP

-- Include adaptation actions aimed at reducing the risk of extreme cold. - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc). - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+- Include adaptation actions aimed at reducing the risk of extreme cold. - Describe the criteria used for action selection (cost-benefit, cost-effectiveness, multicriteria analysis, etc ). - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism for comparing the expected impact. - Actions should be budgeted, each action should have identified sources of funding, if this is not available potential sources of funding should suffice.